 If someone was killed or seriously injured in the accident, then call the police.
 Also, make sure to call the police if there was damage to private property.
 If the damage to the property was minor and nobody was injured, it can be reported to the police later on.

 You need to be careful about what you say when exchanging insurance and license information with others.
 Our advice is to say as little as possible and just be formal.
 You shouldn’t discuss the accident because you have a lot to lose and little to gain from it.
 Don’t do any more than what you are legally required.

-The critical thing to keep in mind is never to apologize to anyone around you.
+The critical thing to keep in mind is: don’t apologize to anyone.
 While it may appear to be a polite gesture, it can legally be interpreted as you admitting fault.
-Similarly, you don’t want to do anything with aggression or rage regardless of how upset you may be.
-Keep quiet to let your accident attorney do their job.
+Similarly, you don’t want to be aggressive, regardless of how upset you are.
+Keep quiet and let your accident attorney do their job.

-If the police are at the scene, we advise that you talk to the officers.
+If the police are at the scene, you can speak to the officers.
 Give them your version of what happened.
-Stick to the facts because what is said becomes part of the police report.
+Stick to the facts because what you say becomes part of the police report.

 Gather the Required Evidence